choosehappy/iCAV-Pr/Readme.md

 # iCAV-Pr Project
-This project has the code necessary to extract biomarker data from CD31 and Movat stained whole slide images:
+This project has the procedure, code necessary to extract biomarker data from CD31 and Movat stained whole slide images.
+The results and findings based on this is published as part of a research.
 **Published in Research Article:**

 > [Computational Analysis of Routine Biopsies Improves Diagnosis and Prediction of Cardiac Allograft Vasculopathy](https://www.ahajournals.org/doi/10.1161/CIRCULATIONAHA.121.058459)